 Interacting with a well-tuned site search functionality is akin to dealing with an experienced and passionate store concierge, prompt and intelligent in response, offering you relevant and actionable replies to your queries.

-Unfortunately, the search experience offered by most sites typifies dealing with an underpaid staffer who sits disinterestedly behind the desk, giving a curt response of “over there” when engaged.
+Unfortunately, the search experience offered by most sites typifies dealing with an underpaid staffer who sits disinterestedly behind the desk and gives a curt response of “over there” when engaged.

 However, with regular and proper site search optimization practices, you can turn a lousy search experience from being an inefficient staffer who helps drive customers away into an engaging salesperson who helps convert visitors into customers.